SMTG-Bham/doped/docs/index.rst

 point defects in solids, to ensure you have identified the ground-state structures of your defects.
 As detailed in the `theory paper`_, skipping this step can result in drastically incorrect formation energies, transition levels, carrier capture (basically any property associated with defects).
-This approach is followed in the :ref:`tutorials <Tutorials>`, with a more in-depth explanation and tutorial given on the |ShakeNBreakDocs|.
+This approach is followed in the :ref:`Tutorials`, with a more in-depth explanation and tutorial given on the |ShakeNBreakDocs|.

 .. _theory paper: https://www.nature.com/articles/s41524-023-00973-1